SmileHnu/Tyee/README.md

 </div>

-*Performance comparison of Tyee on (a) uni-modal and (b) multi-modal datasets.
-The blue lines in the figure represent the performance of official, and the red lines represent the corresponding results of Tyee, demonstrating Tyee's competitiveness on multiple datasets.*
+*Radar plots comparing Tyee (red) vs. baselines (blue) in (a) unimodal and (b) multimodal healthcare tasks.
+Tyee matches or outperforms the baselines on 12 out of 13 datasets, demonstrating reliable and consistent benchmark reproduction.*

 The following table summarizes the 13 datasets covered in this benchmark test, the corresponding signal types, analysis tasks, and the models used.
 Each entry provides a link to the detailed experimental configuration (README) and the official repository of the relevant model, making it convenient for users to reproduce and conduct in-depth research.